rufig/spf/docs/intro.en.md

 	REQUIRE INCLUDED_L ~mak/listing2.f
 	S" file, with the code in interest"  INCLUDED_L
 	\ the listing will be placed in the file near to the file included

+**Optimization effect: conditionals**

+Consider the following usual piece of code `10 > IF ...
+THEN` -- push literal on the stack, compare two top stack elements, store the result back on the stack and then conditionally jump using the top of the stack as a flag.
+Optimizer will turn this into just the pair of machine commands:

+	lib/ext/disasm.f
+	:NONAME DUP 10 > IF 1 .
+THEN ; REST

+Result:

+	cmp eax, # A
+	jle @@1
+	...
+	@@1:

+The same applies for other typical code sequences : `2DUP = IF ...
+THEN` and similar:

+	lib/ext/disasm.f
+	:NONAME 2DUP = IF 1 .
+THEN ; REST

+Result:

+	cmp eax, 0 [ebp]
+	jne @@1
+	...
+	@@1:

+Logical operations are also optimized (`0=` is used as logical negation here, thus `0< 0=` means "more or equal to zero"):

+	lib/ext/disasm.f
+	:NONAME DUP 0< 0= IF 1 .
+THEN ; REST

+Result:

+	or eax, eax
+	jl @@1
+	...
+	@@1:

+**Optimization effect: words created with `CREATE`, `VARIABLE`, `VALUE`, `USER`**

+When compiling variables or constants, instead of simply calling a DOES-action of the word being compiled, the specialized procedure (which knows the internal representation of such words) inlines the corresponding code.
+E.g.:

+	lib/ext/disasm.f
+	10 CONSTANT c
+	:NONAME c ; REST

+	10 VALUE vl
+	:NONAME vl ; REST

+	VARIABLE vr
+	:NONAME vr @ ; REST

+Result:

+	mov     -4 [ebp] , eax
+	mov     eax , # A
+	lea     ebp , -4 [ebp}
+	ret

+	mov     -4 [ebp] , eax
+	mov     eax , 572410  ( vl+5  )
+	lea     ebp , -4 [ebp]
+	ret

+	mov     -4 [ebp] , eax
+	mov     eax , 57243C  ( vr+5  )
+	lea     ebp , -4 [ebp]
+	ret

 ----